Turris burroensis

 Turris burroensis is an extinct species of sea snail, a marine gastropod mollusk in the family Turridae, the turrids.

+Taxonomy

+Turris burroensis was described as a new species by the paleontologist Richard Newman Nelson in 1925, in his monograph "A contribution to the paleontology of the Martinez Eocene of California", published in the University of California Publications, Bulletin of the Department of Geological Sciences; the species was described on page 426 and figured on plate 57.

 Description

-Measurenements of the shell: 13.5 x 5.8 mm.
+Measurements of the shell: 13.5 x 5.8 mm.

 Distribution

 Fossils of this marine species were found in Eocene strata in California, USA.